KaitlynVa/Replication-Exercise-Yellin-at-Yellen/README.md

 (Bisbee, J., Fraccaroli, N., & Kern, A. (2025).
 “Yellin’ at Yellen”: Hostile Sexism in the Federal Reserve Congressional Hearings.
 The Journal of Politics, 87(4), 1365–1382. https://doi.org/10.1086/734254)

 # Tutorial
 This README file provides an overview of the replications materials for the article.
 The R codes used in the article can be found under the folder codes.
 The cleaned and prepped texts files that allow for replication is under the folder data.
-All the images for the main paper are available at the folder output
+All the figures we replicated from the main paper are available in the figures folder.

-If other researchers are interested in the processed datasets or raw text files, you can find them <a href="https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/N2XICI">here</a>.
+If other researchers are interested in replicating this paper, you can find the authors' well-organized and comprehensive replication materials <a href="https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/N2XICI">here</a>.

-The codes below begin from prepped datasets.
-Beginning from the raw text files was beyond our capacity.
-We also do not replicate all figures found in the original paper, but we do fully replicate the results.
+The codes below begin from our input data files.
+We do not necessarily replicate all figures found in the original paper, but we do fully replicate the results per the authors' replication materials as referenced above.

 # Codes
-<li><code>code_graph_theory.r</code>: this code replicates figure 1a.</li>

-<li><code>code_graph_theory.r</code>: this code replicates figure 1a.</li>
+<li><code>Main_topic_model.r</code>: this code replicates the text processing and models.</li>

-<li><code>code_graph_theory.r</code>: this code replicates figure 1a.</li>
+<li><code>figures.r</code>: this code replicates the figures.</li>

 # Data
-Data files are available in the data folder.
+The input data files are available in the data folder.
+Our output data files were too large to upload to the repository.